We Watched the OpenClaw Hype. Then We Built OpenAstra.

 The Contra Collective team builds agentic systems for real operational environments.
 Agents that touch order data, customer records, deployment pipelines, internal tooling.
 Agents that need to make decisions reliably, be debuggable when they don't, and operate within clearly defined permission boundaries.

 The OpenClaw ecosystem, as exciting as it is, wasn't the foundation for that.
-Neither was any other open-source agent framework we evaluated — they were all either too high-level (great for demos, inadequate for production) or too dependent on community plugin ecosystems we couldn't audit.
+Neither was any other open source agent framework we evaluated.
+They were all either too high level (great for demos, inadequate for production) or too dependent on community plugin ecosystems we couldn't audit.

 So we built OpenAstra.